Do I Have What It Takes to Be an Aviation Safety Manager?

 Final Thoughts for New Safety Managers

 Getting the first job or position as a safety manager is the most difficult.
-Once you have some experience, there is less risk to aviation service providers to hire you for your next position.
+Once you have some experience, there is less risk to aviation service providers hiring you for your next position.

 You definitely should become an SMS expert and intimately understand the ICAO SMS requirements.
 Having an intimate knowledge of aviation risk management processes is an understated skill.
 Not every aviation company follows the same risk management procedures.
 It is possible that an aviation service provider does not yet have any documented processes to manage risk.
 Your job will be to provide that documentation.